Asthma and pneumonia are two diseases that affect the lungs.

 You can also check your lung function with a handheld peak flow meter.
-When symptoms flare up, you can use inhaled beta-2 agonists or anticholinergics to expand your airways.
+When symptoms flare up, you can use inhaled beta-2 agonists such as albuterol (ProAir HFA, Ventolin HFA) or anticholinergics to expand your airways.

 If you have severe asthma, you may need to use daily medications to prevent attacks.
-These may include inhaled or oral corticosteroids, long-term beta-2 agonists, or sublingual tablets, which are a type of immunotherapy.
+These may include inhaled or oral corticosteroids, long-term beta-2 agonists such as salmeterol (Severent Diskus), or sublingual tablets, which are a type of immunotherapy.

 If you’re in good overall health, home treatment may be all that’s necessary.
-Home care should include getting plenty of rest, drinking lots of fluids to loosen phlegm, and using over-the-counter medications, such as aspirin, ibuprofen, or naproxen, to control fever.
-However, you shouldn’t give aspirin to children.
+Home care should include getting plenty of rest, drinking lots of fluids to loosen phlegm, and using over-the-counter (OTC) medications to control fever.

 Coughing can be exhausting, but it’s how your body purges infection.
 Ask your doctor before taking cough medicine.